ChristyDotDev/christytc10.github.io/source/content/posts/2021-03-12-testin-rmarkdown/index.markdown

 ---
-title: Testing R Markdown
+title: Testin .Rmarkdown
 author: Christy Campbell
 date: '2021-03-12'
 slug: []
 categories: []
-tags:
+tags: []
-  - R
-  - Learning
-  - Markdown
-draft: no
+draft: yes
 ---

 This is just to test out posting a blog entry as R Markdown since I've been mucking about with R to do some data analysis and visualisation.